CS-433/ml-project-2-kalamariunionen/README.md

 #### Pipeline overview

-#### Best preforming model
-For this project several models have been evaluated....
-All models and their predicted output stored...
-In the file analysis_resnet.ipynb all models are loaded and the results analysed.
-Best preforming model weights for thorax prediciton is under ....

 ### Resnet model
 #### Features:
 **Pretrained Weights:** The pretrained ResNet18 weights are included in the repository under the 'weights' folder and are automatically loaded during training.

 **Three Modes of Operation:**
-Baseline Model: Run the baseline model using --run_baseline.
+Baseline Model: Run the baseline model using --run_baseline.\
-Hyperparameter Tuning: Perform grid search for hyperparameter optimization using --run_hypertuning.
+Hyperparameter Tuning: Perform grid search for hyperparameter optimization using --run_hypertuning.\
-Custom Model Runs: Train or test the model with custom hyperparameters using --run_model.
+Custom Model Runs: Train or test the model with custom hyperparameters using --run_model.\

 **Usage:**
 1. Running the Model